 U.S. Navy 1943–1945

-Kenneth Smith, a native New Yorker now living in Ashland, Mass., was one of a dozen classmates enlisting in the Navy directly after graduation from high school in 1943.
-He relates his training as auxiliary crew on a submarine in Perth, Australia and Honolulu, Hawaii, where, as a nineteen-year-old Fireman First Class he enjoyed Australian hospitality, did a brief stint in the stockade in Hawaii, and patrolled the Pacific in the USS Bergall.
-On his first patrol the Bergall fired on two Japanese cruisers and was hit by a shell.
-The Bergall couldn’t dive as a result and the captain was ordered to scuttle the submarine.
+Kenneth Smith was one of a dozen classmates enlisting in the Navy directly after graduation from high school in 1943.
+He relates his training as auxiliary crew on a submarine in Perth, Australia, and Honolulu, Hawaii, where, as a 19-year-old Fireman First Class he enjoyed Australian hospitality, did a brief stint in the stockade in Hawaii, and patrolled the Pacific in the USS Bergall.
+On his first patrol, the Bergall fired on two Japanese cruisers and was hit by a shell.
+The Bergall couldn’t dive as a result, and the captain was ordered to scuttle the submarine.
 He went against orders and saved the sub and the crew.
 Smith also talks about other matters: the recovery to two burn victims from a B25, hitting a mine, the camaraderie of the crew and the kindness of the officers, and the role his years of service and the GI Bill played in his life.